ElektraInitiative/PermaplanT/frontend/README.md

 This will start the development server on <http://localhost:5173/> and will open the application in your default web browser.
 The server will automatically reload the page when you make changes to the code.

+To test that it is working, you can visit this url on your preferred browser: <http://localhost:5173/seeds>

 ## Production

 To build the application for production, run: